DungPham2102/Boat-server-ui/README.md

 The system operates based on the following model:

 1.  **Boat Device**: Equipped with a GPS module and a LoRa transceiver.

     - **Upstream:** It continuously broadcasts its GPS coordinates and status (telemetry) via LoRa signals.
     - **Downstream:** It listens for, receives, and executes control commands sent from its assigned Gateway.

 2.  **Raspberry Pi (Gateway)**: One or more devices with a LoRa transceiver, each with a unique ID and IP address.

     - **Upstream:** It listens for LoRa signals from boats and forwards the data by sending an HTTP POST request to the Laptop Server.
     - **Downstream:** It provides an API endpoint to receive commands from the Laptop Server and transmits them to the specific boat via LoRa.

 3.  **Laptop Server (This Project)**: A Node.js application that:

-    -   Manages a database of boats and gateways, including the relationship between them.
+    - Manages a database of boats and gateways.
-    -   **Upstream:** Provides an API to receive telemetry data, processes it, saves it to a database, and pushes it (enriched with gateway info) to the browser via WebSocket.
+    - **Upstream:** Provides an API to receive telemetry data, saves it to the database, and pushes it to the browser via WebSocket.
-    -   **Downstream:** Receives control commands from the browser via WebSocket.
-It dynamically looks up the correct gateway IP address for the target boat, saves the command to a database, and forwards it to the appropriate gateway.
+    - **Downstream:** Receives control commands from the browser via WebSocket and forwards them to the Fog Server.
     - Serves the React-based user interface, handles user authentication, and provides an API for managing boats and gateways.

+4.  **Fog Server**: A central server responsible for routing commands.

+    - It receives control commands from the main Laptop Server.
+    - It looks up the correct Gateway IP address for the target boat.
+    - It forwards the command to the appropriate Gateway, which then sends it to the boat.

-4.  **Web Browser (Client)**: The React application running in the user's browser.
+5.  **Web Browser (Client)**: The React application running in the user's browser.
     - Provides a UI to manage boats and assign them to different gateways.
-    -   Loads the UI, establishes a WebSocket connection, and displays the boats' live positions and statuses, including which gateway is managing them.
+    - Displays live boat positions and statuses.
-    -   Captures user input (e.g., setting a new target) and sends these commands to the Laptop Server via WebSocket.
+    - Captures user input (e.g., setting a new target) and sends commands to the Laptop Server via WebSocket.

 ---

-# Data Formats

-### 1. Telemetry Data from Gateway to Server

-Data sent from a Gateway to the server's `/api/telemetry` endpoint via HTTP `POST`.

--   **Content-Type**: `application/json`
--   **Body**:
-    ```json
-    {
-      "boatId": "string",
-      "lat": number,
-      "lon": number,
-      "head": number,
-      "targetHead": number,
-      "leftSpeed": number,
-      "rightSpeed": number
-    }
-    ```

-### 2. Telemetry Data from Server to UI (WebSocket)

-This is the enriched data broadcasted from the server to the UI.
-Note the addition of `gateway_id`.

--   **Format**: JSON string
--   **Contents**:
-    ```json
-    {
-      "boatId": "string",
-      "lat": number,
-      "lon": number,
-      "head": number,
-      "targetHead": number,
-      "leftSpeed": number,
-      "rightSpeed": number,
-      "gateway_id": "string"
-    }
-    ```

-### 3. Control Commands from UI to Server (WebSocket)

--   **Format**: JSON string
--   **Contents**:
-    ```json
-    {
-      "boatId": "string",
-      "speed": number,
-      "targetLat": number,
-      "targetLon": number,
-      "kp": number,
-      "ki": number,
-      "kd": number
-    }
-    ```

----

 # Project Setup and Running Guide

+Follow these steps to get the application running on your local machine.

-## 1. Initial Setup
+## 1. Prerequisites

-### Prerequisites

--   **Node.js**: Version `20.19.2` or compatible.
+- **Node.js**: Version `20.x` or later.
 - **npm**: Included with Node.js.
 - **MySQL**: A running MySQL server instance.

-### Database
+## 2. Database Setup

-Execute the following SQL script in your MySQL client.
-This will create the database, all necessary tables with the correct structure, and optional sample data.
+You need to create a database and the required tables.

-#### 1. Create Database User (Required)
+### Create Database User

 First, ensure you have a MySQL user for the application.
+Run this in your MySQL client:

 ```sql
 -- Create user 'admin' with a password.